-The Group operates in a sector characterised by long-term relationships between stakeholders, driven by a relatively small number of market participants.
-Maintaining a reputation for high standards of business conduct is vital and the Group expects all members of the supply chain to always act with integrity, acting openly, honestly and ethically.
-This framework underpins the Group's activity and contributes to the implementation of its strategy.
-The Group has zero tolerance to fraud and consistently maintains effective oversight and scrutiny processes, executed with independence and impartiality.
+The Company operates in a sector characterised by long-term relationships between stakeholders, driven by a relatively small number of market participants.

+Maintaining a reputation for high standards of business conduct is vital and the Company expects all members of the supply chain to always act with integrity, acting openly, honestly and ethically, irrespective of the volume of transactions.
+The Company has zero tolerance to fraud and consistently maintains effective control, oversight and scrutiny processes, executed with independence and impartiality.
 Integrity is underpinned with policies in relation to bribery and corruption, data protection, equality, diversity and inclusion, modern slavery, fraud and whistleblowing, each of which is reinforced through appropriate training.

-In addition to the Group's core values, all employees must comply with these requirements and when taken together with the Group's corporate responsibility commitments, they provide the framework within which the Group operates both internally and in the marketplace.
+In addition to these core values, compliance with these requirements together with the Company's corporate responsibility commitments, provide the framework within which the Company operates both internally and in the marketplace.
 Suppliers and contractors are also expected to behave in a consistent manner.

-The Group provides rolling stock and rolling stock related services to TOCs and FOCs companies who operate rail concessions for periods that vary from TOC to TOC but usually include a core term of between two and four years.
-Those NRCs that have a shorter initial term normally have options (exercisable by DfT) allowing them to be extended by up to a further four years.
-Those contracts with a longer initial term normally have options allowing DfT to shorten the term of the NRC subject to a minimum period elapsing, which is typically three years.
-Accordingly, consideration of longterm consequences are an inherent part of the Company's decision making processes.
-As a privately-owned company held by an infrastructure investor, the Board considers that the interests of the Company and its shareholder are aligned in seeking sustainable value creation over the longer term through the Group's operations, promoting long-term strategic decision-making.
+The Group provides rolling stock and rolling stock related services to TOCs and FOCs who operate rail concessions via National Rail Contracts ("NRCs") for periods that vary from TOC to TOC but usually include a core term of between two and four years.
+As the NRCs with privately owned TOCs expire, the concessions will be nationalised and operated by a government owned operator whose functions will eventually be integrated into Great British Railways ("GBR").
+Accordingly, consideration of long-term consequences are an inherent part of the Company's decision-making processes.
+As a privately-owned company ultimately held by an infrastructure investor, the Board considers that the interests of the Company and its ultimate owners are aligned in seeking sustainable value creation over the longer term through the Company's operations, promoting long-term strategic decision-making.